 Be sure you go to a yoga class specifically for pregnancy or attend a yoga class where the instructor is trained in safe prenatal yoga poses.
 This is very important since there are certain poses and sequences that require modification during pregnancy.

 If you decide to purchase a prenatal yoga DVD to do your own routine at home, you’ll want to be sure to not only get a yoga mat but also bolsters to help you modify the poses to fit your plus size body.

 Be careful getting on and off the bike and be sure you’ve set up the height of the seat correctly (if you’re at a facility, just ask someone to help you).
 If you find your belly getting in the way too much you might be more comfortable on a recumbent bike.

 What you’ll need: Comfortable walking shoes and clothes.
 Don’t forget your water bottle!

 Be sure to let the dance teacher know you’re pregnant so any necessary customizing can be done for you.
+You can even belly dance!
 You can also purchase a pregnancy dance DVD or just listen to your favorite tunes at home and boogie!

 Here’s a little inspiration for you…

-If you want to use an exercise/birth ball, like you saw in the video above, be sure to check for weight limits.
+If you want to use an exercise/birth ball as you saw in the video above, be sure to check for weight limits.
 Places like Target carry exercise balls but they often max out at 250 lbs – 300 lbs.

-Those are our pregnancy exercise tips.
 What exercise is most appealing to you?
 Share within the comments below!